weizheng2/aspnet-ecommerce-api/README.md

 - **Orders:** Manage user orders and retrieve order history and details.
 - **Payment Integration:** Stripe checkout session and webhook handling for verification and order creation.
 - **User Management:** JWT authentication and role-based authorization for Admin and User access.
-- **Additional Features:** API versioning for maintainability and rate limiting to manage traffic.
+- **Additional Features:** Pagination, API versioning for maintainability and rate limiting to manage traffic.

 ## 🛠️ Technologies Used